Liquid-Citizen/lc-proposition/README.md

-# Liquid Citizen : Context API
+# Liquid Citizen : Proposition API

-This repository hosts the Liquid Citizen Context API, a building block of the Liquid Citizen project.
+This repository hosts the Liquid Citizen Proposition API, a building block of the Liquid Citizen project.

 Right now, it is just populated with the auth0 example express app for authorization over RS256 and a docker setup consisting two containers, one hosting the node/express app and one hosting a default mongodb installation, whose data is persisted in the ./data folder.